-When you volunteer to lead or are told to lead a training project, you most likely want the project outcome to be a success.
+When you lead a training project, you want the project to be a success.
 I know I do.
-Your name is attached to the project, so not only will the project’s success be evaluated, but so will your leadership skills.
+Your name is attached to the project.
+So, not only will the project’s success be evaluated, your leadership skills will be too.

 If leading a project is new for you, this can be an especially anxious period in your career.
-You’ve now become the point of contact for upper leadership, subject matter experts, the training team, and all other stakeholders involved in the training project.
-Serving in this position can get overwhelming pretty quick if you don’t set the tone with a great kick off meeting before the process starts.
+You’re the point of contact for upper leadership, SMEs, the training team, and other stakeholders.
+Serving in this position can get overwhelming if you don’t set the tone with a great kick-off meeting.

 10 Tips to Lead a Training Project Like a Boss

-The list of tips below is a sure-fire way to lay down a great plan for the successful kick off of your newly assigned training project.
+The list of tips below is a sure-fire way to lay down a great plan for a successful kick-off meeting.

-At the point of setting up the kick off meeting, you should have a general idea of why the course is needed, which can be used to sketch out a few high-level learning objectives as well as the purpose and objective of the training project kick off meeting.
+At this point, you should have a general idea of why the course is needed.
+Use this to sketch out a few high-level learning objectives.
+You can also draft the purpose and objective of the training project kick-off meeting.

-You will want to identify what information you need to walk away with once the meeting is over, which means you really need to know what answers and information you will need to gather during the meeting before setting the meeting up.
+Identify what information you need to walk away with once the meeting is over.
+That means you need to know what answers and information to gather during the meeting before setting up the meeting.